-- 1. Special care should be exercised in selecting and fitting a hearing instrument(s) who's maximum sound pressure level exceeds 132 dB SPL (with an IEC 60711:1981 occluded ear simulator), because there may be a risk of impairing the remaining hearing of the hearing instrument user - 2.
-Consult a hearing care professional if you discover a foreign object in your ear canal, if you experience skin irritation, or if excessive ear wax accumulates with the use of the hearing instrument. - 3.
+- 1. Consult a hearing care professional if you discover a foreign object in your ear canal, if you experience skin irritation, or if excessive ear wax accumulates with the use of the hearing instrument. - 2.
 Different types of radiation, from e.g. NMR, MRI, or CT scanners, may damage hearing instruments.
 It is recommended not to wear hearing instruments during these or other similar procedures.
 Other types of radiation, such as burglar alarms, room surveillance systems, radio equipment, mobile telephones, contain less energy and will not damage hearing instruments.
-However, they have the potential to momentarily affect the sound quality or temporarily create strange sounds from hearing instruments. - 4.
-Do not wear hearing instruments in mines, oil fields, or other explosive areas unless those areas are certified for hearing instrument use.

-- 5. Do not allow others to use your hearing instruments.
-This may cause damage to the hearing instruments or to the hearing of the other individual. - 6.
+However, they have the potential to momentarily affect the sound quality or temporarily create strange sounds from hearing instruments. - 3.
+Do not wear hearing instruments in mines, oil fields, or other explosive areas unless those areas are certified for hearing instrument use. - 4.
+Do not allow others to use your hearing instruments.
+This may cause damage to the hearing instruments or to the hearing of the other individual. - 5.
 Instrument usage by children or mentally challenged persons should be supervised at all times to ensure their safety.
 The hearing instrument contains small parts that could be swallowed by children.
-Please be mindful not to leave children unsupervised with this hearing instrument. - 7.
+Please be mindful not to leave children unsupervised with this hearing instrument. - 6.
 Hearing instruments should be used only as prescribed by your hearing care professional.
-Incorrect use may result in hearing loss. - 8.
-If device is broken, do not use. - 9.
-When boarding flights remember to deactivate the wireless functionality.
-Turn off your wireless functionality by using the flight mode in areas where radio frequency emission is prohibited. - 10.
-External devices connected to the electrical input must be safe according to the requirements of IEC 60601-1-1, IEC 60065, or IEC 60950-1, as appropriate (wired connection, f.ex.
-HI-PRO), SpeedLink).
+Incorrect use may result in hearing loss.

+- External devices connected to the electrical input must be safe according to the requirements of IEC 60601-1-1, IEC 60065, or IEC 60950-1, as appropriate (wired connection, f.ex.
+HI-PRO), SpeedLink). - 8.
+If device is broken, do not use. - Be careful when boarding flights, to remember to deactivate the wireless functionality.
+Turn off your wireless functionality by using the flight mode in areas where radio frequency emission is prohibited.